 - Speak from the heart.
 If tears happen, let them.

-Before the talk, set up the rules of conversation.
+Before the talk, set up the rules for the conversation.
 Let her know you’re going to speak and that you’d like her to listen without interruptions or questions.

 (for a relationship you hope to salvage)